Amado García Guerrero: Assassination of Rafael Trujillo

 There, on San Cristóbal Highway in Santo Domingo, the men ambushed Trujillo's car and assassinated the dictator.

 On June 2, agents of the Servicio de Inteligencia Militar (SIM; the secret police) entered house #59 of Avenue San Martín, (a residence owned by García's relatives) and found Lieutenant Amado García Guerrero in hiding, where he was discovered by a female supporter of Trujillo.
 After resisting the attacks of the SIM agents, García was mortally wounded and died at the age of 30.

+Memorials

+A bust of his likeness is memorialized in Avenida San Martín 59 Villa Consuelo within Santo Domingo unveiled on his birthday, June 2 where he died.